 2020 was the year of virtual meetings and webinars.
 As transportation companies had their worst nightmares turning into reality, the stocks of the video conferencing tools went through the roof.

-Because of the Zoom fatigue the next step on the evolution of sales will be the rise of asynchronous video conferencing.
-Pre-recorded videos and on-demand webinars have many strengths in comparison to live virtual meetings.
+Because of the Zoom fatigue, the next step in the evolution of sales will be the rise of asynchronous video conferencing.
+Pre-recorded videos and on-demand webinars have many strengths in comparison to living virtual meetings.
 With planned script and edited content they are more on point and shorter.
-The video can be watched whenever, where-ever and over and over again.
-They are also easy to share forward to all of the decision makers.
+The video can be watched whenever wherever and over and over again.
+They are also easy to share forward to all of the decision-makers.

 Video, when it is well made is a more efficient way to get your message across compared to written text.
-With little editing, one script and production can end up to multiple versions to be used in different touch points.
+With a little editing, one script and production can end up with multiple versions to be used in different touchpoints.

 Jargon Schmargon - More Clarity in Communication

 Everyone is living in a bubble when it comes to communication.
-Every business has their own communicative conventions, jargon and buzzwords.
+Every business has its own communicative conventions, jargon, and buzzwords.
 Besides, to be able to be found through search engines the content must be optimized in a certain way.
-In the comfort of your bubble it is easy to forget that your audience isn’t necessarily in the same bubble.
+In the comfort of your bubble, it is easy to forget that your audience isn’t necessarily in the same bubble.

 Sometimes the communication is like Joey of Friends speaking French

 The buyers don’t have the time or the energy to translate jargon to human language.
-That’s why this year we start to see less and less abbreviations and non-sense letter combinations in sales content.
+That’s why this year we start to see fewer and fewer abbreviations and non-sense letter combinations in sales content.
 The sales organizations will try to find ways to explain complex things in understandable and quickly adaptable ways.
-In the end, who does that the best, wins.
+At the end, who does that the best, wins.

 F2F Meetings Will Make a Comeback

 As things eventually return to more normal and restrictions caused by COVID-19 will reduce, we will see a renaissance of face-to-face meetings.
 Don’t get me wrong, a lot of the meetings we’ve moved to virtual surrounding will be virtual for good.
-Simply because the obvious benefits eg. saving time and less travel expenses.
-On site presentations as such might indeed become a thing of the past.
+Simply because of the obvious benefits eg. saving time and fewer travel expenses.
+On-site presentations as such might indeed become a thing of the past.

 Anyway, we shouldn’t underestimate the natural need of people to meet physically.
 The fact is that there are hundreds of thousands of extroverted sales professionals just sitting frustrated in the silence of their homes, waiting for a sign that it’s safe enough to go out and meet other people.

-We’ll see how organized business events and fairs, lunch meetings, after works, cocktail parties etc. will boost popularity towards the end of 2021.
+We’ll see how organized business events and fairs, lunch meetings, after works, cocktail parties, etc. will boost popularity towards the end of 2021.
 And there will be a heck-of-a-lot of selling happening in there too.
-The role and the ways of f2f-meetings in sales might have changed, but the importance and the need of human-to-human interaction for our social species hasn’t dropped one bit.
+The role and the ways of f2f-meetings in sales might have changed, but the importance and the need for human-to-human interaction for our social species haven’t dropped one bit.